-- 17 Standard high school diploma for adults. (a) Directs the education commissioner to adopt rules for providing a standard adult high school diploma to adults who are not eligible for K-12 services, do not have a high school diploma, and successfully complete a commissionerapproved adult basic education program of instruction needed to earn an adult high school diploma. - (b) Requires adult basic education program participants to demonstrate proficiency in a standard set of competencies sufficient to ensure that postsecondary programs and institutions and potential employers regard persons holding a standard high school diploma and persons holding a standard adult high school diploma to be equally well prepared and qualified graduates.
+Standard high school diploma for adults. (a) Directs the education commissioner to adopt rules for providing a standard adult high school diploma to adults who are not eligible for K-12 services, do not have a high school diploma, and successfully complete a commissioner-approved adult basic education program of instruction needed to earn an adult high school diploma.

+(b) Requires adult basic education program participants to demonstrate the competencies, knowledge, and skills sufficient to ensure that postsecondary programs and institutions and potential employers regard persons holding a standard high school diploma and persons holding a standard adult high school diploma to be equally well prepared and qualified graduates.
 Requires approved adult basic education programs to issue a standard adult high school diploma to qualified persons.